Reframing a freemium experience to increase session duration by 42 min

 I aimed to make music easier to start, control, and continue across the app by clarifying playback interactions and supporting continuous listening.

-I mapped key user flows to identify where freemium limits occur and planned different forms of interaction to notify users and guide them toward the full music service.
+I mapped key user flows to identify where freemium limits occur and defined conversion touchpoints that inform rather than interrupt.

 [Design decision]